William-King977/eng84_git_github_questions/README.md

   6. **Merge** - once the changes have been verified in production, merge the changes with the main/master branch.

 * **Git merge and merge conflicts**
-  * **Git Merge:** When the contents of a source branch is integrated with a target branch.
+  * **Git Merge:** when the contents of a source branch are integrated with a target branch.
 This effectively updates the target branch, but the source branch remains unchanged.
-  * **Git Merge Conflicts:** When a merge cannot be performed between two branches due to making commits on both branches that alter the same line(s) in conflicting ways.
+  * **Git Merge Conflicts:** when a merge cannot be performed between two branches due to making commits on both branches that alter the same line(s) in conflicting ways.

 * **Best practice to resolve Git merge conflicts**
   1. On GitBash/Terminal, navigate to the repository with the conflict